METAL-ShanghaiTech/ViPSN/README.md

 It produces sounds by vibrating the large scale hard medium.
 In other words, the resonant speaker can convert the audio signal into structural vibration.

+Under the excitation, the piezoelectric transducer outputs an irregular fluctuating voltage, common ac-to-dc rectifier (**SEH**) can be connected for converting the voltage into dc, in order to power the digital electronics.
+In this work,

 ## Contributors